rasmus-kirk/halo-accumulation/report/report.md

 and wants to convince Bob without having to reveal the entire solution.
 She could then use a SNARK to generate a proof for Bob.
-To do this she must first encode the Sudoku verifier as a circuit $R_X$, then let $x$ represent public inputs to the circtuit, such as today's Sudoku values/positions, etc, and then give the SNARK prover the public inputs and her witness, $\SNARKProver(R_X, x, w) = \pi$.
+To do this she must first encode the Sudoku verifier as a circuit $R_X$, then let $x$ represent public inputs to the circuit, such as today's Sudoku values/positions, etc, and then give the SNARK prover the public inputs and her witness, $\SNARKProver(R_X, x, w) = \pi$.
 Finally she sends this proof, $\pi$, to Bob along with the public Sudoku verifying circuit, $R_X$, and he can check the proof and be